-- 4.3 To ensure we provide an efficient service supporting agents and residents we are investing time enhancing and loading electronic data into our planning system.
+- 4.1 Following the move to Endeavour House, work has completed on decommissioning the server rooms at Hadleigh and Needham Market, and remaining servers have been migrated to Constantine House. - 4.2 The scanning team has been reconfigured and are now able to scan all the post received, in respect of the Councils.
+This helps ensure information received is retained in an electronic format and can be channelled to the correct team effectively. - 4.3 To ensure we provide an efficient service supporting agents and residents we are investing time enhancing and loading electronic data into our planning system.
 This enables us to search our records electronically and draw information out of our IT systems effectively.
-We have already reduced the number of days taken to search for information by 9 days. - 4.4 New General Data Protection Regulations (GDPR) come into force in May 2018.
+We have already reduced the number of days taken to search for information by 9 days. - 4.5 New General Data Protection Regulations (GDPR) come into force in May 2018.
 We are holding workshops with teams to help them understand the implications of these changes and the preparatory work that needs to be undertaken between now and May 2018.
 This involves reviewing how we handle and store customers' personal data.
 The implications of non-compliance include large fines as well as reputational damage and concern from customers over how we handle sensitive and personal information.
 We will also be sharing information with members in due course.